 10 Crus of beaujolais: a quick style guide with tasting notes

 Seems like everyone is talking about Beaujolais.
 What is Beaujolais and is it different from Cru Beaujolais?
 How many crus are there?
-Shop with confidence using our buyer’s guide.
+How can I travel around the region?

 Tick-tock . . . at the time of this article, less than two weeks until the release of this year’s Beaujolais Nouveau.